Homophobia

 • Using inclusive language for such discussions

-• Organizing workshops, training programs, awareness campaigns, etc. to highlight LGBTQ+ issues
+• Organizing workshops, training programs, awareness campaigns, etc. to highlight LGBTQIA+ issues

-• Supporting government initiatives that address LGBTQ+ issues
+• Supporting government initiatives that address LGBTQIA+ issues

 Takeaway